douglaz/psl/Releasing-a-New-Stable-Version.md

 There are two ways the branch structure of the Git repo can change because of a new stable version:

 1. The master branch might need to be updated
-1. A working branch might need to be deleted
+1. The working branch might need to be deleted

 ## Updating the Master Branch